TimLanzi/HuffmanCodeProject/README.md

 # Data Compressor Using Huffman Encoding

-For my final project in COSC 320, I had to use the Huffman encoding algorithm to create a data compressor.
-This program takes in any
+For my final project in COSC 320, I had to use the Huffman encoding algorithm to create a data compressor/decompressor.
+This program will first ask the user whether they would like to compress their file, or decompress it.
+Once the user has made their choice, they will be asked to input a valid file name to be subjected to their selected process.
+After the compression or decompression has finished, a new file will be created.
+After compression,